nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 `  void (lua_debugbreak)(void);`

-`lua_debugbreak()` and `ASSERT(condtion)` are available for development debugging.
+`lua_debugbreak()` and `ASSERT(condition)` are available for development debugging.
 If `DEVELOPMENT_USE_GDB` is defined then these will respectively trigger a debugger break and evaluate a conditional assert prologue on the same.
 If not, then these are effectively ignored and generate no executable code.

 #### lua_dump

 ` int lua_dump (lua_State *L, lua_Writer writer, void *data, int strip);`         [-0, +0, –]

 Dumps function at the top of the stack function as a binary chunk as per LRM.
-However the last argument is now an integer is in the range -1..2, rather a boolean as per standard Lua:
+However the last argument `strip` is now an integer is in the range -1..2, rather a boolean as per standard Lua:

-- `strip`
-    - -1, use the current default strip level (which can be set by [`lua_striptdebug`](#lua_striptdebug))
+-  -1, use the current default strip level (which can be set by [`lua_stripdebug`](#lua_stripdebug))
 -  0, keep all debug info
 -  1, discard Local and Upvalue debug info; keep line number info
 -  2, discard Local, Upvalue and line number debug info

 The internal NodeMCU `Proto` encoding of debug line number information is typically 15× more compact than in standard Lua; the intermediate `strip=1` argument allows the removal of most of the debug information whilst retaining the ability to produce a proper line number traceback on error.